Utah Republican Party

 The Utah Republican Party is the affiliate of the Republican Party in the U.S. state of Utah.
-It is currently the dominant party in the state, controlling all four of Utah's U.S. House seats, both U.S. Senate seats, the governorship, and has supermajorities in both houses of the state legislature.
+It is currently the dominant party in the state, and has been for almost all of its history.
+It currently holds Utah's entire congressional delegation, all statewide executive offices, and supermajorities in both state legislative chambers.

 History

 The state of Utah politics was reorganized after the 1890 Manifesto led by Wilford Woodruff.
 The 1890 Manifesto officially ended the traditionally Mormon practice of Polygamy.
 Many prominent polygamist Mormons were imprisoned, punished and harassed since the 1890 Manifesto prohibited plural marriage.
 This action granted the Utah Territory statehood in 1896 on the condition that polygamy was banned in the state constitution.
 The Republican Frank J. Cannon was the first delegate elected to congress by the state of Utah in 1894.

 Although Utah was generally considered a Democratic-leaning area (or an area that would lean Democratic) before statehood, the state of Utah rapidly gained overwhelming support for the Republican Party after 1896.
 Although the Republican Party had been strongly opposed to polygamy since its inception and had played a major part in abolishing polygamy, the Republican U.S. Senator Reed Smoot rose to political power.
 Smoot led a political alliance of Mormons and non-Mormons that created a strong Republican party in many parts of the state.

 The Republican Party is currently dominant in Utah politics: no Democrat has won statewide office since 1996, when Jan Graham was elected attorney general; and when Mia Love replaced Jim Matheson in congress in 2014, Utah's congressional delegation became all-Republican.
 When Love lost her seat to Ben McAdams in the 2018 election, Democrats regained one of Utah's four seats.
-After the 2020 election Ben McAdams lost his seat to Burgess Owens and Utah’s congressional delegation became all-Republican again.
+After the 2020 election Ben McAdams lost his seat to Burgess Owens and Utah's congressional delegation became all-Republican again.